 All of this is available as part of the library resources.
 The service is mainly aimed at anyone affected by cancer, for example, a person who has had a cancer diagnosis, their friends, family, or workmates, but also people who may have other long term health conditions.

 The drop-ins provide an opportunity for a friendly chat over a cup of tea, with information, and signposting to specialist support.
 The service links up with other partners to provide support relating to finances, counselling and complementary therapies.
-See events we currently have available.
 Find out more about us here. (pdf)

 If you are affected by cancer and would like support now please view the wide variety of helpful information on the Macmillan Cancer website www.macmillan.org.uk or call the free helpline on 0808 808 00 00 (Mon - Fri, 9am - 8pm)